steppedreckoner/TowerDefense/ReadMe.txt

 Most Recent Changes:
+-Ice projectiles now "hit" any enemy they collide with.
+-Red bullets do the same.
+-Balancing tweaks
+-Some code cleanup/commenting

 -Improved collision detection for projectiles.
 --Now target the center of the enemy
 --Collision method in projectile class